 Our overall assessment is that the Annual Governance Statement is a balanced reflection of the governance environment and that an adequate framework exists within the Combined Authority to ensure effective internal control is maintained.
 We are also satisfied that there are appropriate plans in place to address any significant governance issues and will monitor their implementation and operations as part of our next annual review.

 Signed:

 Dr Nik Johnson, Mayor of Cambridgeshire and Peterborough Combined Authority

 Date:

 Signed: Signed:

-Kim Sawyer, Joint Chief Executive Officer of Cambridgeshire and Peterborough Combined Authority John Hill, Joint Chief Executive Officer of Cambridgeshire and Peterborough Combined Authority
+, , nt Chief Executive Officer of and Peterborough Combined John Hill, Joint Chief Exect Cambridgeshire and Combined Authority utive Officer of Peterborough

 Date: Date: